Tuesday, November 29, 2016

 Arcane Power

-Benefit: Pick a single school of magic.
-Any random numerical element of a spell from that school (such as the number of monsters summoned by a summon monster spell) cast while wielding the staff is increased by a number equal to the current number of elements configured in the staff.
+Benefit: When this element is configured, the crafter must choose one school of magic.
+Any random numerical elements of a spell from that school (such as the number of monsters summoned by a summon monster spell) cast while wielding the staff is increased by a number equal to the current number of elements configured in the staff.

-Drawback: All random, numerical elements of any spell cast from any other school of magic are reduced by a number equal to the current number of elements configured in the staff (to a minimum of one).
+Drawback: All random, numerical elements of a spellc ast from any other scool of magic are reduced by a number equal to the current number of elements configured in the staff.

 Blowthrough